bloxstreet/support/docs/frequently-asked-questions.md

 Players who claim ranks through the points system do not face a cooldown period if they choose to work their way up through points.
 However, Store Managers and HRs who have acquired a rank through points and are seeking a promotion by getting recognized are subject to cooldowns.

 ### <font color="#C21807">What are some examples of point cheating?</font>
-Point cheating encompasses actions such as using alternate accounts or enlisting friends to accumulate points, joining a small server to expedite task completion, and removing items from shelves only to restock them shortly afterward.
+Point cheating encompasses actions such as using alternate accounts or enlisting friends to accumulate points and removing items from shelves only to restock them shortly afterward.

 ### <font color="#C21807">Which ranks receive access to moderator and admin commands?</font>
 Assistant Store Managers and Store Managers have access to moderator commands.
 Store Directors, Executive Assistants, and Store Executives have access to admin commands.

-### <font color="#C21807">Is it true that using the :h command in the Training Center is prohibited?</font>
+### <font color="#C21807">Is it true that using the :h command in the Training Center is prohibited for trainers?</font>
-Yes, using the :h command in the Training Center is prohibited.
+Yes, using the :h command in the Training Center is prohibited for trainers.
+Only the host and co-host may use the command.

 ### <font color="#C21807">What are shifts?</font>
 Shifts offer opportunities for Department Supervisors, Department Managers, and Assistant Store Managers to receive a promotion.
 Additionally, shifts serve as times for guests to visit the store and have an enjoyable experience.
 Throughout a shift, it is expected that all staff members work in some way.